Quality assurance can be defined as a system to monitor and evaluate a product or a service.

 There are risks involved and these should be considered when planning an IQA sampling strategy.
 For example, if an assessor is new to their role their work should be sampled more.

-Possible risks for an internal quality assurer (IQA) to look out for:
+An internal quality assurer (IQA) should look out for: